 Gorillas very rarely need to drink water.
 They usually get all the hydration they need from chewing on lush nettles or wild celery.

-Humans, however, are another matter.
-We need water to survive and, with the number of people living around the Virunga National Park increasing all the time, pressure on the natural resources of the region is growing all the time.
+umans, however, are another matter.
+We need water to survive and, with the number of people living around the Virunga National Park increasing by the day, pressure on the natural resources of the region is growing all the time.

 And, just as poverty and hunger can force people from local communities to trespass into the National Park, placing themselves and the wildlife living here (including our wonderful gorillas!) at risk, so too can the need for water.

 That’s why I recently attended a special meeting of the Greater Virunga Transboundary Commission (GVTC) in Gisenyi.
 Here, we learned from scientists that the World Health Organisation recommends that people should have access to at least 20 litres of water a day.
 This might sound a lot, but it’s estimated that the typical person living in Britain uses about 150 litres of water a day!